d8chang/fa23-practicum/README.md

 # Fall 2023 Practicum

 ## Project Setup Instructions
-#### Based on Mac OS - please slack @Deborah Chang if you have any issues opening the code file
+#### Based on Mac OS and conda being installed - please slack @Deborah Chang if you have any issues opening the code file

 1. Clone this repository using this command `git clone https://github.com/d8chang/fa23-practicum` in the Terminal.
 2. Within the repository directory, unzip package.zip using this command: `unzip package.zip`